pachterlab/kb_docs/docs/source/FAQ.rst

 .. _FAQ illegal instruction:

-I run kb ref or kb count and kallisto is giving me an illegal instruction (SIGILL) error.
+I run ``kb ref`` or ``kb count`` and kallisto is giving me an illegal instruction (SIGILL) error.
 How do I fix this?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is because the kallisto binary is unfortunately incompatible with your system.
+This error occurs when the kallisto binary is incompatible with your system.
 This means you must follow the instructions to install kallisto from source.
 You can then run kb-python as follows:

 ::